ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/README.md

 The plugin https://github.com/iptop/babel-plugin-proposal-pattern-matching implements
 1. A zero JS grammar modification of the proposal,
 2. It offers a good performance
-3. Once the Babel parser is extended, it is the base for the full implementation of https://github.com/tc39/proposal-pattern-matching.
+3. Once the Babel parser will be extended, it provides the support for a straightforward implementation of https://github.com/tc39/proposal-pattern-matching.

 The expression *Zero Grammar* used here means that the plugin does not introduce new syntax to the JavaScript language.
 The `match` keyword is substituted by a function call to a function with name `match`.
 Also, the `when <pattern>: <value-expression>;` disappears and is replaced by function parameters of `match`: